 And don’t forget about the Babbel app, which is a great way to study your target language between two online courses.
 With just 15 minutes per day, you will be able to learn French through various exercises.
 If you want to learn French fast, you will have to be consistent: use an app to study every day during your breaks.

 Immerse Yourself in French

 You want to learn French, but your day-to-day activities are still in English?
 It’s not the most effective way to learn a second language.
+In order to learn French fast, you have to live in it.
 If you can’t immerse yourself by visiting a French-speaking country, try to surround yourself with the French language.
 Turn your mobile language to French, read the news in French, write all your appointments in French…

 You can also watch some Ted Talks in French or find a French podcast that will entertain you when you take breaks.
 The ultimate goal is to never spend a day without reading or listening to something in French.

 And if you’re going to immerse yourself in French, you should at least be able to enjoy it!
 There are many French movies that you can watch (with French subtitles or English subtitles depending on your level) and pause to write some new vocabulary.
 If you’re looking for something shorter to watch, try some French TV shows like 10 Pour Cent or a French-Canadian show like Les Simone.
 You will laugh, learn new slang and expressions, while discovering more about the French culture.